hashicorp/packer-plugin-vmware/.web-docs/README.md

 #### Builders

-- `vmware-iso` - This builder creates a virtual machine, installs an operating system from an ISO, provisions software within the operating system, and then exports the virtual machine as an image.
-  This is best for those who want to start by creating an image.
+- `vmware-iso` - This builder creates a virtual machine, installs a guest operating system from an ISO, provisions software within the guest operating system, and then exports the virtual machine as an image.
+Use this builder to start by creating a new image.

-- `vmware-vmx` - This builder imports an existing virtual machine (from a`.vmx` file), runs provisioners on the virtual machine, and then exports the virtual machine as an image.
-This is best for those who want to start from an existing virtual machine as the source.
-You can feed the artifact of this builder back into Packer to iterate on an image.
+- `vmware-vmx` - This builder imports an existing virtual machine, runs provisioners on the virtual machine, and then exports the virtual machine as an image.
+Use this builder to start from an existing image as the source.

 [desktop-hypervisors]: https://www.vmware.com/products/desktop-hypervisor.html